 Many women make the decision to have one and it can create an easier, more pleasant birthing experience.

-I had one for all three and I actually enjoyed the birth of my babes!
+I had one for all three and I actually enjoyed the birth of my babies.
 I could even say it was fun.

-In this post I want to help prepare you, alleviate some of the worries, and shed some light on what it’s really like to have an epidural.
+In this post, I want to help prepare you, alleviate some of your worries, and shed some light on what it’s really like to have an epidural.

 ***This post may contain affiliate links at no cost to you.